twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.298 - the rad shelters made 'zombies' explains why julie broke all the lights, the *protomolecule* feeds of a radiation
 p.
-304 - miller is ready to kill the half-zombie innocent person, holden stops him, argument p.314 - holden quote about regrets
+304 - miller is ready to kill the half-zombie innocent person, holden stops him, argument p.314 - holden quote about regrets p.314-315 - naomi and holden love each other